ischollETH/probabilistic-artificial-intelligence-ETH/README.md

 ## Task 3: Bayesian Optimization
+Task implementing a Bayesian Optimization (minimization) algorithm using Gaussian Processes for the constraint and objective function.
+All three common acquisition functions following the paper by [Snoek et al. (2012)](https://arxiv.org/pdf/1206.2944.pdf) were tested: Probability of Improvement (PI), Expected Improvement (EI) and Lower Confidence Bound (LCB).
+This allows to tune hyperparameters all the while constraints are active.
+The best results were observed when using EI, and in the following visualizations of the posteriors of both the constraint as well as objective function are shown:

 <p align="center">
   <img src=https://github.com/ischollETH/probabilistic-artificial-intelligence-ETH/blob/main/images/task3_extended_evaluation.png width="1000" title="Visual representation of GP posterior for the objective and constraint function">